alainpham/archetypes/camel-archetype-spring-bom/ReadMe.md

 Once you project created you can run it with
 	mvn camel:run

-You can create a standalone runnable all in one zip package with the runnable profile
+You can create a standalone runnable all in one zip package with the runnable profile.
+It uses hawtapp maven plugin to achieve this.

 	mvn package -Prunnable

+Find your .zip package or hawtapp folder and run the run.sh script to launch your project.